xpsi-group/neost/joss/paper.md

 # The NEoST package and science use

 NEoST is an open source Python package for Bayesian inference of EoS parameters (for parameterized  models) or evidence computation (for tabulated models), given astrophysical data sets in the form of posterior distributions.
 NEoST samples from the prior distribution of the EoS model parameters and central densities, computes the corresponding mass and radius/tidal deformability and then evaluates the likelihood by applying a kernel density estimation to the posterior distributions of the astrophysical data sets using the nested sampling software MultiNest [@MultiNest_2009;@PyMultiNest], \autoref{fig:neost}.
 The full Bayesian inference framework, including notes relating to prior distributions, is described in detail in [@Raaijmakers:2020].
-It includes a library of existing EoS models for crust and core, in addition to the possibilit
+It includes a library of existing EoS models for crust and core, and users can easily define their own models.

 NEoST also offers various options for post-processing, including generating plots showing the inferred EoS credible regions in pressure-energy density space, and the associated inferred mass-radius relation credible intervals.